-Method Description Briefing The provision of relevant information relating to a specific topic usually associated with placements and dissertation.
-Directed Study Time set aside by the lecturer for learners to study a particular subject.
-Critical Conversation Formal discussion on a particular matter in which a range of /Discussion /Review perspectives is explored.
-E-Learning/Electronic Utilisation of electronic media, normally via the University's virtual Material/Blended learning environment to support learning in a variety of ways. learning Examples include providing direct access to relevant reading, the development of blogs and interactive discussions for notices and updates.
-Enquiry-based A research-based learning method in which students are encouraged Learning / Problem- to solve practical problems which are set in a real-world framework. based Learning Students work together in small groups supported by the lecturer.
-Fieldwork / Assessed Experiential learning through engagement in practice placements or Practice assessment of specific elements of practice in the workplace.
-Fieldwork Supervision Formative process between student and fieldwork supervisor to - Supervisors support the development of reflective practice.
-Groupwork Students work in small groups to achieve a goal or carry out a task.
-There is usually a feedback session or a chance to disseminate the results within the larger module group.
-It can include exercises, activities, debates, and discussions.
-Independent/Directed Activities where an individual learner conducts research or carries out Study a learning activity on their own.
-Can include internet resources, sound and video files, book and handout-based exercises.
+Method Description Assessed Professional Focused reflection on aspects of work, through a specific lens e.g. Practice modules CP4, DP5, HP6 or specific elements of practice in the workplace.
+Briefing The provision of relevant information relating to a specific topic usually associated with research or guided learning.
+Directed Study Time set aside by the lecturer for apprentices to study a particular subject.
+Discussion/Critical Formal discussion on a particular matter in which a range of Conversation/Critical perspectives is explored.
+Review E-Learning/Electronic Utilisation of electronic media, normally via the University's virtual Material/Blended learning environment to support learning in a variety of ways.
+Examples learning include providing direct access to relevant reading, the development of blogs and interactive discussions.
+End Point The final assessment for the Integrated Degree Apprenticeship, which Assessment (EPA) apprentices undertake once academic work has been completed, assessed and confirmed by the exam point.
+The EPA consists of a presentation, and observation of practice and a professional discussion.
+Enquiry-Based A research-based learning method in which apprentices are encouraged Learning / Problem- to solve practical problems which are set in a real-world framework, based Learning supported by the lecturer.
+Groupwork Apprentices work in small groups to achieve a goal or carry out a task.
+There is usually a feedback session, or a chance to disseminate the results within the larger module group.
+It can include exercises, activities, debates, and discussion.
 Lecture Subject introduced and delivered by the lecturer in a specific time which shares information.
-Practical/Practical Students work in small groups to achieve a goal or carry out a task.
-It Project involves individuals or small groups of students researching, preparing and presenting information/activities to their peers.
-It can include students leading sessions or developing practical resources for use elsewhere.
-There is usually a feedback session and a chance to disseminate the results within the wider community of practice.
+Practical Apprentices work in small groups to achieve a goal or carry out a task.
+It Involves individuals or small groups researching, preparing and presenting information/activities peers.
+It can include leading sessions or developing practical resources for use elsewhere.
+There is usually a feedback session and a chance to disseminate the results within the · · wider community of practice.
 Seminar A group of people developing an area that has already been introduced on the course.
-Generally, it involves reading, review or observation of resources followed by discussion and feedback.
-Tutorial - individual Tutorials offer guidance, supervision and support and can be or module conducted F2F or via telephone, email or Teams.
-Workshop Learning normally delivered via a practical activity in which a group of - 1- students undertake tasks under guidance related to a common theme and in the process, acquire skills, techniques and conceptual understanding.
-3-way Meeting Meetings between student, Placement Supervisor and Practice Tutor, where the student actively engages in dialogue in relation to their work in order to gain constructive feedback to enable development.
+Generally it involves reading, review or observation of Tain antika Daviana resources followed by discussion and feedback.
+Tripartite Review Meetings between apprentice, Work based Supervisor and Practice Tutor, where the apprentice actively engages in dialogue in relation to their work in order to gain constructive feedback to enable Tutorial individual development.
+Tutorial - individual, or modulo Tutorials offer guidance, supervision and support and can be conducted or module F2F or via telephone, email or Teams.
+Work-Based Formative process between apprentice and work-based supervisor to Mentors/Supervisors support the development of reflective practice.

+Workshop Learning which is normally delivered via a practical activity in which a group of learners undertake tasks under guidance related to a common theme and in the process acquire skills, techniques and conceptual understanding.